Injury Prevention and Performance Management

 What about after uni?

-The skills developed within the programme are recognised within organisations such as the English Institute of Sport as critical to the development of key competencies to move through there competency lead career structure.
+The skills developed within the programme are recognised within organisations such as the English Institute of Sport as critical to the development of key competencies to move through their competency-led career structure.

-Upon successful completion of the course, it would be possible to progress on to a PhD, or a PhD via publication.
+Upon successful completion of the course, it would be possible to progress to a PhD or a PhD via publication.
 We offer a range of research degrees relevant to your area of practice.

 As a University, we are committed to your continuing professional development.
 We run short courses and study days throughout the year to keep you at the forefront of developments in Sports Injury Rehabilitation.